-Monsoons are here and you feel like listening to the old melodious songs that welcome the rains, don’t you?
-Personally I like ‘Ghanan ghanan’ from Lagaan, not an old one though but a great song to welcome the monsoon!
+Monsoons are here, and you feel like listening to the old melodious songs that welcome the rains, don’t you?
+Personally, I like ‘Ghanan Ghanan from Lagaan; not an old one, though, but a great song to welcome the monsoon!
 So, that was about music, the food for your soul.
-What about food for your tummy? 😛 Yes, mind associates certain foods with the rains and who can say no to piping hot pakoras?
-You can call them fritters, but I choose to call them the desi way ‘pakoras’.
+What about food for your tummy? 😛 Yes, the mind associates certain foods with the rains, and who can say no to piping hot pakoras?
+You can call them fritters, but I choose to call them the desi way, ‘pakoras.’
 Fritters make them sound too foreign 😛

-Coming back to the cooking method, it is better to bake your pakoras instead of deep frying them in a litre of oil.
+Coming back to the cooking method, it is better to bake your pakoras instead of deep frying them in a liter of oil.
 You can save a lot of calories!
-Anyways in the monsoon you should try to avoid oily stuff and keep things light.
+Anyways in the monsoon, you should try to avoid oily stuff and keep things light.
 So, let us get at baking the pakoras!!

 - Gram flour- 2 cups

 - Turmeric– ½ tsp

 - Cauliflower- ½ head